About Me

 I love the outdoors and I appreciate wildlife and our natural environment.
 Our climate is to be envied and is one of the main reasons we live here.
 I have dogs and cats and lots of wildlife including wallabies and many birds with which to share our acre near the beach.
 Daily walks along our beach, pottering in the garden and reading are my favourite activities when I’m not attached to a keyboard!

 - Reading.
-I can’t live without a book on the go and need the local paper and a cup of tea to start each day.
+I can’t live without a book on the go and need the local paper and a cuppa to start each day.

 - Gardening.
 I’m finally creating a garden to grow old in.